English (ENGL)

 Term Typically Offered: Fall, Spring

-Exploration of representative plays from roughly the first half of Shakespeare's career as a dramatist, including early and middle comedies (e.g., A Midsummer Night's Dream, As You Like It), early and middle tragedies (e.g. Richard II, Henry IV, Part One), while situating the plays within their cultural and historical context.)
+Exploration of representative plays from roughly the first half of Shakespeare's career as a dramatist, including early and middle comedies (e.g., The Taming of the Shrew, A Midsummer Night's Dream), early and middle histories and tragedies (e.g., Henry IV, Part One, Julius Caesar), while situating the plays within their cultural and historical contexts.

 ENGL 145C.
 Shakespeare - Later Plays, 1600-1612.
 4 Units